-"IAC Operational Broadcast" means the form set out in IAC Code Set Volume 1 (Introduction and Member Obligations) Annexure D.
+"IAC Operational Broadcast" means the form set out in IAC Code Set Volume define to the form set out in IAC Code Set Volume of the fractive 1.1.20 and Member Obligations) Annexure D.

 "IAC Settlement Rules" means the set of rules and requirements for the settlement of obligations arising as a result of exchange of Items set out in IAC Code Volume 5 (Settlement Code).